janpeuker/awesome-tech-roles/README.md

 * [Dead Sea Effect](http://brucefwebster.com/2008/04/11/the-wetware-crisis-the-dead-sea-effect/) - Bruce Webster coined the Dead Sea Effect for the Tech version of the Peter Principle aka Dilbert Principle
 * [Expert Beginner Problem](https://daedtech.com/how-developers-stop-learning-rise-of-the-expert-beginner/) - Erik Dietrich introduced the term "Expert Beginner" for a dead-end in learning progress
 * [Freedom at work](https://medium.com/@chadfowler/clone-yourself-the-step-by-step-guide-to-finding-freedom-at-work-11fdccf2f50b) - Chad Fowler on working towards a career goal like building a startup
+* [How engineering-driven leads to engineering-supremacy](https://charity.wtf/2022/01/20/how-engineering-driven-leads-to-engineering-supremacy/) - Great post by Charity Majors on tech-adjacent roles, balancing engineering and business value focus and respecting sales
 * [Is Tech the right career for you?](https://hbr.org/2021/08/is-tech-the-right-career-for-you) - Quick and easy summary in the HBR blog on non-engineering roles in Tech
 * [Jeff Bezos' API Mandate](https://chrislaing.net/blog/the-memo/) - Back in 2002 Jeff Bezos mandated a service-oriented team architecture at Amazon (the memo was made famous by Steve Yegge) and the "Two pizza team" still referenced today e.g. [this recent HBR article on API's between teams](https://hbr.org/2021/04/apis-arent-just-for-tech-companies)
 * [Learn Software Development Toolkit](https://www.techwell.com/hub-takover/lean-software-development-agile-toolkit) - Interview with Mary Poppendieck author of "Leading Lean Software Development" on how Lean may fight against the organization